LegendaryLinux/arch76-oryxpro5/README.md

 ```

 This will launch GDM and present you with a login prompt. **Make sure you use an X session
 to launch the GUI.
-The Nvidia proprietary driver does not support wayland, and your screen
+The Nvidia proprietary driver does not support wayland, and using it
-may turn black, followed shortly by your system locking up.**
+may cause your screen to turn black, followed shortly by your system locking up.**

-Once the GUI is loaded, you
-should set your locale information, or the default Gnome terminal will fail to load.
+Once the GUI is loaded, you should set your locale information, or the default Gnome
-Once you have set your locale information, you should confirm the Nvidia proprietary
+terminal will fail to load.
+Once you have set your locale information, you should
-driver is present, **but not loaded**, and that the intel driver is present and
+confirm the Nvidia proprietary driver is present, **but not loaded**, and that the
- **is loaded**.
+intel driver is present and **is loaded**.
 In a terminal:
 ```bash
 lspci -k | grep -A 3 VGA
 ```